 Mobile app development is a business investment that requires a careful choice.
-There is no winner among Native apps, Hybrid apps and Progressive Web Apps as there are right cases for all.
+There is no winner among Native apps, Hybrid apps, Progressive Web Apps and Flutter vs PWA as there are right cases for all.

 What are the key factors and differences between PWA and Native apps you need to consider?